winsw/winsw/README.md

 Starting from WinSW v2, the releases are being hosted on [GitHub](https://github.com/winsw/winsw/releases) and [NuGet](https://www.nuget.org/packages/WinSW/).

-Due to historical reasons, the project also uses [Jenkins Maven repository](https://jenkins.io/index.html) as a secondary source.
+Due to historical reasons, the project also uses the [Jenkins](https://jenkins.io/) Maven repository as a secondary source.
 Binaries are available [here](https://repo.jenkins-ci.org/releases/com/sun/winsw/winsw/).

 ### Usage